OrHaroni/KNN-Classification/README.md

 # Advanced Program Project

+***WE HAVE ACCIDENTELY OVERWRITTEN THIS BRANCH WHILE WORKING ON EX3.
+WE ONLY ADDED CLASSES(SERVER AND CLIENT) AND DIDNT TOUCH THE PREVIUS CLASSES AND FILES.
+AFTER MAILING YOAV, WE ARE ADDING LINK TO THE LAST COMMIT OF EX2: https://github.com/OrHaroni/AdvancedProgProject/tree/c58898bf8e87ee46adc9995c00df9fef47cd807c
+THANK YOU FOR YOUR CONSIDERATION***

 The program expects the user to input a vector on standard input.
 The input should be a sequence of numbers separated by whitespace, with no leading or trailing whitespace.